iqtree/iqtree.github.io/doc/Compilation-Guide.md

 Please find below separate compilation guide for [Linux](#compiling-under-linux), [Mac OS X](#compiling-under-mac-os-x), and [Windows](#compiling-under-windows) as well as for [32-bit version](#compiling-32-bit-version).

 >**NOTE**: Typically a 64-bit IQ-TREE version is built and recommended!
-The 32-bit version has several restriction like maximal RAM usage of 2GB and no AVX support.
+The 32-bit version has several restriction like maximal RAM usage of 2GB and no AVX support, thus not suitable to analyze large data sets.

 Compiling under Linux
 ---------------------